-One of my favorite stocks in the portfolio of Cabot Emerging Markets Investor is Weibo (WB).
+One of my favorite stocks in the portfolio of Cabot Global Stocks Explorer (formerly Cabot Emerging Markets Investor) is Weibo (WB).
 This Chinese company runs the most popular Chinese social media platform.
 And the success of its service—kind of a cross between Twitter and Facebook—has brought the company so much cash that it has been shopping for rivals, investing in allies and diversifying via joint ventures with all kinds of Chinese online players.

 I recommended the stock to my subscribers in April, when WB was trading at 21.
 With the stock now trading over 48, we’ve taken profits in one-third of our position and we’re holding the rest.
 But WB doesn’t seem to be interested in slowing down.

-Here’s what Mike Cintolo said about the stock when he wrote it up for Cabot Top Ten Trader a couple of weeks after I featured it in Cabot Emerging Markets Investor.
+Here’s what Mike Cintolo said about the stock when he wrote it up for Cabot Top Ten Trader a couple of weeks after I featured it in Cabot Global Stocks Explorer.
 (The company did quite well in the upcoming quarterly report that Mike mentioned, but hasn’t yet seen more investment from Alibaba.)

 But first, take a look at the stock’s chart to keep in mind as you read.
 I think it’s exactly the kind of thing that makes it fun to go back to school.